plone/training/buildout_1.rst

         # We add our own versions
             versions.cfg

     This line tells Buildout to read more configuration files.
 You can refer to configuration files on your computer or to configuration files on the Internet, reachable via http.
 You can use multiple configuration files to share configurations between multiple Buildouts, or to separate different aspects of your configuration into different files.
-Typical examples are version specifications, or configuration that differ between different environments.
+Typical examples are version specifications, or configurations that differ between different environments.

     ..  code-block:: cfg